-The effects of sulfur as a water contaminant are directed less to health and more to plumbing fixtures.
+The effects of sulphur as a water contaminant are directed less to health and more to plumbing fixtures.
 The component corrodes metals and sometimes reacts to them and leaves a black or yellow stain.
 This corrosion will eventually lead to leaking pipes.

 How do you detect contaminated water?

-Testing water in a laboratory.
+- Testing the water in a laboratory.
 You ought to consider testing our water because the smell of rotten eggs does not necessarily relate to the sanitary quality of your water.
 In some rare cases, the gas may come from pollution or sewage.
 You should test your water for coliform bacteria and nitrate to be safe.

-Black and yellow stains on plumbing fixtures
+- Black and yellow stains on plumbing fixtures

-Bacterial slime, which is grey, black, white, or reddish-brown.
+- Bacterial slime, which is grey, black, white, or reddish-brown.

-First, you have to find the source of the then you will know the best treatment option.
+First, you have to find the source of the disease, then you will know the best treatment option.
 To find the source, go away from your home for a few hours, then smell the water coming out of your cold and hot water faucets to determine which faucets have the rotten egg smell.

 If the problem is in the water heater, then you need to hire a plumber or water system professional.
 This problem can be solved by:

-Increasing the temperature in the water heater to 71 degrees Celsius (160 degrees Fahrenheit) for some hours.
+- Increasing the temperature in the water heater to 71 degrees Celsius (160 degrees Fahrenheit) for some hours.
 This process is dangerous and should be done by a professional who understands the make of the heater.

 If the problem is in the plumbing system, water softener, or well then, this problem can be solved by:

-Well disinfection: This process involves disinfecting the plumbing system and well with a strong chlorine solution.
+- Well disinfection: This process involves disinfecting the plumbing system and well with a strong chlorine solution.
 Any licensed well contractor can do this for you.

-Pre-work: Dealing with sulfur bacteria once it’s established in a well is quite daunting.
+- Pre-work: Dealing with sulphur bacteria once it’s established in a well is quite daunting.
 You will have to scrub the well casing, use special treatment chemicals, and agitate the water before disinfecting.
 This method is also used to remove iron bacteria and can be conducted by a licensed well contractor.

-Device disinfection: If the bacteria are found in water treatment devices such as water softeners, you must contact the manufacturer, installer, or professional for disinfection instructions.
+- Device disinfection: If the bacteria are found in water treatment devices such as water softeners, you must contact the manufacturer, installer, or professional for disinfection instructions.